jostylr/mathpebbles/src/pages/algebra_lines.md

 ## Teaser

-    We start with lines as this is the perfect blend of real-life, geometry, and algebra.
-We talk about a variety of geometric figures that come from this which we will use as examples for doing a variety of problems.
-The concept of slope is of particular note and interest.
-Lines are fundamental to solving equations.

-    !-

     Lines are where we begin.
 We take the notion of a straight line as being the objects that, given two destinations on the line (points), the